dave1010/arduino/serial_to_servo/README.md

 Send a Tweet to move a Servo
 ============================

-When anyone tweets "setservo 123" (where 123 is a number of degrees) then the servo will move to that many degrees.
+When anyone tweets `setservo 123` (where 123 is a number of degrees) then the servo will move to that many degrees.

 Usage